tobybreckon/fire-detection-cnn/README.md

 ## Reference:

-If making use of this work in any way (including our [pretrained models](http://dx.doi.org/10.15128/r19880vq98m) or [dataset](http://dx.doi.org/10.15128/r2d217qp536)), _you must_ reference the following article in any report, publication, presentation, software release or any other materials:
+If making use of this work in any way (including our pre-trained models or datasets, _you must_ reference the following articles in any report, publication, presentation, software release or any other materials:

 [Experimentally defined Convolutional Neural Network Architecture Variants for Non-temporal Real-time Fire Detection](https://breckon.org/toby/publications/papers/dunnings18fire.pdf)
-(Dunnings and Breckon), In Proc.
-International Conference on Image Processing IEEE, 2018.
+(Dunnings, Breckon), In Proc.
+International Conference on Image Processing, IEEE, 2018.
 ```
 @InProceedings{dunnings18fire,
   author =     {Dunnings, A. and Breckon, T.P.},